What is Uncertainty?

 - Risk is simpler and easier to manage, especially if proper measures are observed.
 Uncertainty, as commonly known, is about not knowing future events.

-- According to American economist Frank Knight, a risk is something that can be measured and quantified that enables the taker to protect himself from it.
-Uncertainty, on the other hand, does not allow such a thing since no one can exactly foretell future events.
+- According to American economist Frank Knight, risk is something that can be measured and quantified, and that the taker can take steps to protect himself from.
+Uncertainty, on the other hand, does not allow taking such steps since no one can exactly foretell future events.

-- A risk may be taken or not while uncertainty really happens and is a period that must be faced by business owners and people in the financial world.
+- A risk may be taken or not, while uncertainty is a circumstance that must be faced by business owners and people in the financial world.

 Example of Risk and Uncertainty